MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Teammate_Approval.md

 1. You should still be logged into LON-CL1 as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

-2. In your Edge browser, select the tab containing the **Microsot Entra admin center**, which should still be open from the prior lab exercise.
+2. In your Edge browser, select the tab containing the **Microsoft Entra admin center**, which should still be open from the prior lab exercise.

 3. In the **Microsoft Entra admin center**, in the left-hand navigation pane, select **Groups**, and then select **All groups**.